gonative-cc/sui-native/nBTC/docs/nbtc_minting.md

 ## Handling nBTC after minting

 nBTC package expects handling instructions in the OP_RETURN data.
 This is handled right after minting.
 It determines what to do with the newly minted `nBTC`.
-The first byte of the OP_RETURN determines the type of the instructions:
+The first byte of the OP_RETURN determines the type of the instructions (we use hex notation below):

-- `0<recipient>`: simple transfer to a recipient.
-Right after `0`, a valid Sui address is expected.
+- `0x00<recipient>`: simple transfer to a recipient.
+Right after the first byte (`0x00`), a valid Sui address is expected.
-- `1<script_hash>`: Orchestrator.
+- `0x01<script_hash>`: Orchestrator.
 Right after `1` a hash of a script is expected.
 Full script must be provided to the user.
 Orchestrator will check if the script matches the recorded hash.
 - Other values are reserved for the future versions of the protocol.
 Note: 2 could be zklogin instructions.

 Today, only the simple transfer to a recipient is supported.
 Orchestrator will be implemented later.